 As I recall there were several ways into the market.
 I believe that most of the cattle trucks came in via Risbygate Street and parked near the swimming pool.
 There were also entrances via Kings Road where there was a pub, whose name escapes me, in which many of the traders drank.
 Most of the public entered from St Andrews Street South, behind Woolworth’s after walking through the store or going up the passage which was down the side of the Post Office.

-I was always fascinated by the animals at that age; I would have been about 5 or 6.
-I would wander through the pens perhaps feeling a little sad, as most of them did not seem to want to be there…especially the young calves and lambs.
+I was always fascinated by the animals at that age, I would have been about 5 or 6.
+We would wander through the pens perhaps feeling a little sad, as most of them did not seem to want to be there…especially the young calves and lambs.
 There always seemed to be more pigs than anything else.
 The noise was horrendous, mostly squealing pigs….but strange to relate I loved the smells, various varieties of manure and when you got up close to the cattle, the lovely warm smell of their breath.
 There were also sheds full of chickens, ducks & geese with lots of crowing and clucking and it was always interesting to see that some of the hens had laid a egg in their cages.
 “Dad?… this one’s got an egg.”
 You did not put your fingers in the wire though or you would be severely pecked!
 As I well remember!

 My Father was always interested in the furniture & bric-a-brack auctions and stalls, and would often buy things.
 Usually brass ornaments as he had a passion for polishing them up at home, probably because he had spent several years polishing brass buttons in the Army during the war.
 I inherited a lot of these artefacts when he passed away and I feel sure I must still have something he purchased there.
 I did not however inherit his passion for polishing.